 - Remember to respect your child’s appetite.
 Sometimes he may be hungry and sometimes he may not.
 Don’t force him to eat if he doesn’t want to.
 Experts in nutrition and psychology have discovered that forcefully finishing all the food on the plate –despite not being hungry– can lead to eating disorders or obesity in the future.

-2. Establish a routine and schedule for mealtime and try to stick to it.
+- Establish a routine and mealtime schedules and try to stick to them.
 This way your child can expect meals at a specific time of the day.

-5. When introducing a new food, remember to accompany it with a known healthy food that your child already likes.
-If he likes plain spaghetti, add some spaghetti with tomato sauce on the side and give him a taste, if he prefers not to eat the rest, don’t worry, at least he tasted it or got some exposure.
+- When introducing a new food, remember to accompany it with a known healthy food that your child already likes.
+If he likes plain spaghetti, add some spaghetti with tomato sauce on the side and give him a taste, if he prefers not to eat the rest, don’t worry, at least he tasted it or was exposed to it.

-10. Don’t feed your little one too much milk or snacks between meals as this can interfere with his hunger.
+- Don’t feed your little one too much milk or snacks between meals, as these can interfere with his hunger.

 - Finally, don’t offer dessert as a reward.
 This will only foster the belief that the dessert is more desirable than food.

 Hopefully, these tips will help maintain peace at mealtime.
 Remember that you have control over when and what foods you offer your little one, and your child has control over eating it or not.
 Give him time and continue offering healthy food choices every meal.
 If you’re worried about the quantity of food that he eats, keep a food diary.
 This can give you an objective perspective of his overall intake.
 If you believe that your child’s health is at risk due to lack of food, don’t hesitate to contact your pediatrician.
 He can give you further assistance and, if necessary, prescribe a dietary supplement.